Zahin-Tajwar/Zahin-Tajwar/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 #### I’m 13 years old Student from Bangladesh who know how to write some codes.
 #### 🌱 I’m currently learning different programing languages.
-#### 💡 In my free time, I work on my personal projects, listen to some music, watch memes & youtube videos.
+#### 💡 In my free time, I work on my Personal Projects, Listen to Some Music, Watch Memes, YouTube Videos & Anime.
 #### ✉️ You can send me an email at dewanmdzahintajwar@gmail.com !
 I’ll try to respond as soon as I can.

 ### I am on track to learn,